 If you want to make this even easier, check out this awesome idea from Stuffed Suitcase!

 Piles of wet gloves, hats, and scarves make me nuts!
 This year I finally came up with an awesome solution that I wish I had discovered years ago.

 This is actually a sock hanger, but it works really well for winter purposes, too!
 We’ve been using it for months.
 It’s easy enough for small hands to use, and has held up extremely well so far.
 I’m really happy with it, especially considering that it costs less than $10!

 Make your own detergent

 I still haven’t tried making my own detergent yet, although I understand that it’s a great way to save some money!
 If you’d like to try it, here’s a recipe for a liquid detergent to try from Southern Mom Loves.

-Pick one of these awesome laundry tips to try today, so you can hate the chore of laundry a bit less.
+Pick one of these awesome laundry tips to try today, so you can hate to do the laundry a bit less.

 What’s your favorite laundry tip or trick?
 I know we’d all love to learn from you, so be sure to leave a comment.